 - 10.1 The extant Core Strategy covers the 20 year plan period between 2006 and 2026.
 Core Policy 3 sets out that a minimum of 6,250 new dwellings will be provided in Slough over the plan period, which equates to an average of 313 dwellings per annum.
-Core Policy 3 states that proposals for new development should not result in the net loss of any existing housing. - 10.2 Slough Borough Council is in the process of preparing a new Local Plan for Slough which covers the 20 year plan period between 2016 and 2036.
-The

-Council's Housing Delivery Action Plan (July 2019) confirms that the objectively assessed housing need for the plan period is 893 dwellings per annum (dated April 2019).
-The emerging targets are for the delivery of near 20,000 new homes over the plan period in order to ensure this strategic target is achieved and exceeded to allow for additional population increases over the lifetime of the Local Plan.

-- 10.3 Following the application of the updated Housing Delivery Test set out in the National Planning Policy Framework, the Local Planning Authority cannot demonstrate a Five Year Land Supply.
-The proposal for 43 residential units would make a contribution to the supply of housing, it is unclear as to how quickly the units could be built out which lessens the weight the units are afforded.
+Core Policy 3 states that proposals for new development should not result in the net loss of any existing housing. - Slough Borough Council is in the process of preparing a new Local Plan for Slough which covers the period between 2020 and 2041.
+The Council's objectively assessed local housing need (as at April 2022) is 847 dwellings per annum.
+This equates to a figure of about 18,000 new homes over the plan period in order to ensure local housing need is met. - 10.3 Following the application of the updated Housing Delivery Test set out in the National Planning Policy Framework, the Local Planning Authority cannot demonstrate a Five Year Land Supply.
+The proposal for 45 residential units would make a contribution to the supply of housing, it is unclear as to how quickly the units could be built out which lessens the weight the units are afforded.
 Given that that the tilted balance is engaged, this contribution would in principle attracts positive weight in the planning balance. - 10.4 In terms of housing mix, the recommended housing mix for Eastern Berks and South Bucks Housing Market Area is defined in the Strategic Housing Market Assessment (SHMA) February 2016.